 Disbursements capture the actual release of funds, so are more useful for donor planning purposes.

-It can take several years to disburse a commitment.
+It can take several years to disburse a commitment and some commitments are never disbursed.
 Hence, by design, there are more data points available on disbursements than commitments over the same time period.
 The additional data on disbursements allows for better understanding of financing patterns and donor behaviour, leading to more robust data analysis.

-This availability of more data points denabled us to estimate support to statistics in the current year (nowcasting) through more robust regression analysis.
-It also provides more substantial evidencefor the coming years (forecasting).
-The following sub-sections will focus onthese estimates.
+This availability of more data points enables us to estimate support to statistics in the current year (nowcasting) through robust regression analysis.
+It also provides more substantial evidence of funding trends in the coming years (forecasting).
+The following sub-sections will focus on how to arrive at these estimates.

 Nowcasting: using commitments to predict current disbursements

-Given that CRS has a lag of n-2 for reporting both disbursements and commitments, one way we can estimate support to statistics (i.e., now disbursements) in the current year is by looking at the relationship between the two variables.
+Given that CRS has a lag of two years for reporting both disbursements and commitments, one way we can estimate support to statistics (i.e., now disbursements) in the current year is by looking at the relationship between the two variables.
 The literature on aid predictability indicates that these two variables may be closely related over time.
 A 2013 study examining aid predictability based on CRS data also shows that commitments have a significant impact on disbursements five years after they were made (Hudson, 2013).

 For most development projects reported to the CRS and the PRESS survey, both commitment and disbursement data are reported.
 Even when these variables are not directly reported, however, the missing value can usually be imputed.

-Using these two variables, PARIS21 has developed a simple linear regression model to estimate the funding from donors based on historical data.
-Regression analysis was conducted to predict current disbursements based on reported commitments, captured by Estimated_Annual_Spending.
+Using these two variables, PARIS21 has developed a simple linear regression model to estimate the funding from donors based on historical data at activity level.
+Regression analysis was conducted to predict current disbursements based on reported commitments, captured by Average_Annual_Spending.

 Disbursement = Average_annual _spending * k + d

-Where Average_annual_spending = Commitments/time
+Where Average_annual_spending = Total Project Commitments/number_of_years

+k is the regression coefficient and d is the error term.
+The number of years is the difference between the start date and end date of a reported activity.
+Reported dates are used for activities with missing value in those two variables.
+The analysis used the most recent downloadable data from the CRS.

 This model shows a correlation between disbursements and average spending.
-Average annual spend is calculated based on the assumption that commitment without a detailed plan for disbursement will be distributed evenly by year, from the expected start year to the end year of the project.
+Average annual spending is calculated based on the assumption that commitment without a detailed plan for disbursement will be distributed evenly by year, from the expected start year to the end year of the project.

-The analysis of the two variables shows a significant correlation (90%) between disbursements and commitments each year.
+The analysis of CRS data shows a significant correlation (90%) between disbursements and commitments each year.
 The value of k and the predictability of the model vary depending on the reporting pattern of each donor.
 For example, while the commitment numbers reported by most donors each year are usually higher than disbursements (Figure 3), this is reversed in the case of a few donors (Figure 4).

 Figure 3: Disbursements vs average spending reported in CRS